MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

 * Derive a class from `DbTypeMapper<T>`, overriding the `FieldCount` and `MapCore` methods.
 * Derive a class from `DbTypeMapperFactory`, overriding `TryCreateTypeMapper<T>` and returning an instance of your type mapper when the type matches.
-* Create a `With` extension method that adds an instance of your type mapper factory to a `DbDataMapper` instance.
+* Set the `DataMapper` connector setting to a data mapper that includes an instance of your type mapper factory.
-* Call that extension method on your default data mapper and assign the returned data mapper to the `DataMapper` connector setting.